Gudachari 116: Plot

 He elsewhere unsuccessfully continued on the life of agent 116.
-116 goes to meet Kamla and sees 303's portrait and notes down the studio photographer's name, but Kamla is convinced that 116 is the killer of her brother.
-Kamla is approached by another mafia don, Damodar, for her help in eliminating 116, to which she agrees.
+116 goes to meet Kamala and sees 303's portrait and notes down the studio photographer's name, but Kamala is convinced that 116 is the killer of her brother.
+Kamala is approached by another mafia don, Damodar, for her help in eliminating 116, to which she agrees.
 Damodar turns out to be Radha's father, when Radha introduces him, Gopi gets suspicious about him and commences a background check, which reveals that her father is a gangster.

 As he sets out his case against Damodar, he continues his romance with Radha.
 During Radha's birthday party, Damodar directs his henchman to kill 116, who escapes after some car chase.
 116 hesitantly reveals to Radha that her father is a gangster.
 Heartbroken, Radha confronts her father, who tells her that he was forced into his life of crime and terrorism, and some other person controls them all, which was overheard by 116 and his assistant, who are hiding outside.
-116 goes out for his search for the real culprit to a skyscraper apartment where Kamla was plotted.
-Kamla seductively dances and mixes some intoxicant pill in his drink, which overlooked by 116, eventually made him senseless.
+116 goes out for his search for the real culprit to a skyscraper apartment where Kamala was plotted.
+Kamala seductively dances and mixes some intoxicant pill in his drink, which overlooked by 116, eventually made him senseless.

 Goons take him to their secret den in the city outskirts, along with Radha, who mistakes them as Hospital Ward boys.
 In the den, 116 captures one of the goon leaders and forces him to reveal some information.
 116 fights his way with Radha and escapes in a vehicle.
 In the meantime, CID agents trace a letter leading to clues regarding the Chinese conspiracy to destabilize the nation and accommodated by traitors inside, led by a person wearing a Mao uniform named Supremo, who only speaks a few broken English sentences.
 The rest of the movie follows 116's efforts to thwart a foreign conspiracy against India.